Bruncor

-Bell Aliant issues a press release regarding Bell Nordique in 2006.

-Bell Aliant issues an annual report for 2006.

-The Bell Nordique Fund is privatized in 2007.

-Present COO and Director of former Aliant Inc, Karen Sheriff is announced as the replacement for Stephen Wetmore.
-Ms. Sheriff becomes the new president and CEO of Bell Aliant on November 3, 2008.

-Bell Aliant Regional Communications Income Fund reports activities for 2009.

-Bell Aliant is noted in the BCE Annual report for 2012.

-A Bell Aliant dividend is to be paid on December 13, 2013, according to news from Reuters.

 Acquisitions

 On Monday, March 22, 1999 a merger agreement is announced which would affect four major Atlantic Canadian companies and their 9,000 employees.
 The closing date for the merger is set for May 31, 1999.

 Under "AtlanticCo" (3595641 Canada Inc.), the four major Atlantic Canada telecommunications companies would merge under one new $3B Communications Company to become the third largest of its type in Canada and one of the largest mobile satellite services in North America.